 In fact, I made $300,000+ in affiliate commissions from literally targeting golden group 3 when I had a affiliate marketing promotions through Bing Ads.
 In short, I had a promotion called Wealthy Affiliate and I was reviewing programs in that sphere to promote it.
 So trust me, there’s money in this, a lot in fact.

 Now this is where it’s easy to lose ethics:

 You should NEVER lie about a product you are reviewing negatively.
 If you are, they can actually lead to the product company/owner suing you, so it’s in your best interest to be factual and honest.

-Step 1: An enticing title once again is ideal (plenty of options).
+Step 1: An enticing keyword and title once again is ideal (plenty of options).

 “Product name review.
 Why I recommend something better”